Andrew-code2020/ms3onlinecookbook/README.md

 ##### Features Left to Implement
-- Search function in Navbar
+- Search function
-- Automatic image upload
+- Automatic image upload and rednering to the website
 - Book and pay for a private Nutrition Consultation
 - Analytics that show user traffic flow
 - Testimonials from Users